Yale School of Art: Department of Design (1950–1958)

-Josef Albers came to the Yale in 1950.
+Josef Albers came to the Yale School of Art in 1950.
 As department chair, "he reimagined the [Yale] curriculum by integrating painting, sculpture, graphic arts, and architecture under the common purpose of design."

 Albers taught that the "unique qualities of perceptual understanding in visual education are that they are applicable to all areas of art—architecture, fine arts, design, photography, and all of the crafts.
 Perceptual understanding always is relevant, since it transcends all styles and time frames—it is never in or out of date."
 Blurring the distinction between the fine arts and applied arts, Albers "transformed the teaching of art and design in the 20th century by asserting that the point of making of art is not the finished product, but the process—that art is not an object, art is an experience."

 The department of graphic design (initially called graphic arts) was begun in 1951 under the direction of Alvin Eisenman.
 It was the first graduate program in graphic design in the United States.

 School of Art and Architecture (1959–1972)

 In 1959 the School of Art and Architecture was made a fully graduate professional school.
-Four years later, the Art and Architecture Building was opened to much controversy.
-Designed by Paul Rudolph, its brutalist style was poorly received at the time of completion.
+Four years later, the Art and Architecture Building, designed by Paul Rudolph, was opened.
+The building's brutalist style was controversial, admired by some and poorly received by others.
+It was described by architecture magazines as "the building of the decade."